ArgentumCation/MIDorI/README.md

 Python Image Library: http://effbot.org/downloads#pil

 Instructions:
-1. Run MIDorI.py
+.
+Run MIDorI.py

-2. Select a .mid file to use as a seed, (Multiple are included with the project) 2a.
+.
+Select a .mid file to use as a seed, (Multiple are included with the project)
+    2a.
 You can play the file using the 'Play' button next to the 'Open' Button

-3. Enter a filename to save the generated music as (the extension must be *.mid)
+.
+Enter a filename to save the generated music as (the extension must be *.mid)

-4.Click the generate button to create a MIDI file using the input file as a markov chain seed as well as an image generated using the notes of the output file
+.Click the generate button to create a MIDI file using the input file as a markov chain seed as well as an image generated using the notes of the output file

-5. Click the second 'Play' button to listen to the output
+.
+Click the second 'Play' button to listen to the output

 OPTIONS: